 - Replace a 40W bulb with an energy-saving bulb that gives you about 450 lumens.

-What Should I Look For On The Package?
+What Should You Look For on the Package?
 The Lighting Facts Label

 To help consumers, the Federal Trade Commission requires manufacturers to include a product label for light bulbs on the package.
 It helps people buy the lightbulbs that are right for them.

 Like the helpful nutrition label on food products, the Lighting Facts label helps consumers understand what they are really purchasing.
 The label includes the following information: